nehaljwani/team.exiv2.org/book/IMaEA.md

 It's important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
 Within, that record, there will be MakerNote which is usually written in Tiff Format.
 Tiff Format is referred to as an IFD - an Image File Directory.

 The tourIFD() parser uses a simple direct approach to parsing the tiff file.
 When another IFD is located, tourIFD is called recursively.
 As a TIFF file is a header, followed by an IFD, we can descend into the tiff file from the beginning.
-For other files types, the file handler has to find the Exif IFD and then call printIFDStructure().
+For other files types, the file handler has to find the Exif IFD and then call tourIFD().

 There are actually two "flavours" of tourIFD.  tourTiff() starts with the tiff header `II*_` or `MM_*` and then calls `tourIFD`.
-Both can handle Tiff and BigTiff.
 Makernotes are almost always an IFD.
 Some manufactures (Nikon) embed a Tiff.
 Some (Canon and Sony) embed an IFD.
 It's quite common (Sony) to embed a single IFD which is not terminated with a two byte null uint16_t.

+The program tvisitor has two file handlers.
+One for Tiff and one for JPEG.
+Exiv2 has handlers for about 20 different formats.
+If you understand TIFF and JPEG, the others are boring variations.
+The program tvisitor.cpp does not handle BigTiff, although it needs very few changes to do so.
+I invite you, the reader, to investigate and send me a patch.
+Best submission wins a free copy of this book.

 The following code is possibly the most beautiful and elegant 100 lines I have ever written.

 ```
-void TiffImage::tourIFD(Visitor& v,size_t start,endian_e endian,int depth,const TagDict& tagDict,bool bHasNext)
+void TiffImage::tourIFD(Visitor& v,size_t start,endian_e endian,int depth,TagDict& tagDict,bool bHasNext)
 {
     size_t   restore_at_start = io_.tell();